 - USDA Loans

-Waiting Period After Foreclosure To Qualify For Conventional Loans
+Conventional Loan Waiting Period Requirements After Foreclosure

-- The waiting period start clock starts on the date the deed is transferred out of name of the homeowner or the date of the sheriff sale.
+Conventional loans have higher underwriting criteria than FHA loans.
+Homebuyers can qualify for conventional loans after foreclosure.
+The minimum waiting period to qualify for a conventional loan is 7 years from the date the recorded date foreclosure.
+The waiting period start clock starts on the date the deed is transferred out of the name of the homeowner or the date of the sheriff’s sale.

-What Is Conventional Loan Waiting Period After Deed In Lieu And Short Sale
+Conventional Loan Waiting Period After Deed In Lieu And Short Sale

-Mortgage Loan Applicants who had a deed in lieu of foreclosure and/or short sale, the waiting period is as follows:
+For mortgage loan applicants who had a deed in lieu of foreclosure and/or short sale, the waiting period is as follows:

 - 4 year waiting period after the recorded date of the deed in lieu of foreclosure and/or date of sheriff’s sale